mrseanryan/csfy/README.md

 ```

 1. Prepare the dataset

+- you need a parquet file with 2 'string' columns: a text column and a label column

 2. Edit `config.ini` to suit your environment
-- The dataset should be in parquet format and have 2 columns as set in config.ini: `COLUMN_TEXT` and `COLUMN_LABEL`
+- the column names are set in config.ini and can be changed to match your parquet file: `COLUMN_TEXT` and `COLUMN_LABEL`

 3. Train
 ```shell
 poetry csfy train <path to input.parquet>
 ```

 4. Test (Predict)
 ```shell
 poetry csfy predict <path to model> <text>